per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 ## Deploy release

-The forkflow `Deploy release` whould only be used on release-tags.
+The workflow `Deploy release` whould only be used on release-tags.
 It will download the relase artifacts from the GitHub release matching the given tag and deploy them to the given environment.